ngUpgraders/ng-forward/README.md

 Note: this library is currently in development and is not ready for use

-# angular-es6
+# angular-decorators

-Angular 2, due to be released this year, offers a drastically different API for creating applications. angular-es6 provides annotations and utilities that allow you to write AngularJS 1.x apps in a similar way to this new API.
+Angular 2, due to be released this year, offers a drastically different API for creating applications in comparison to Angular 1.x. angular-decorators provides annotations and utilities that allow you to write AngularJS 1.x apps in a similar way to this new API.
 By taking advantage of these annotations and utilities, porting your existing AngularJS 1.x apps to Angular 2 will be a quicker, less painful process.

 ## Modules

-The standard `angular.module` does not understand the meta data attached to your classes or functions from this libraries annotations.
-As such, you must use the provided Module class in this library to create Angular modules:
+The standard `angular.module` does not understand the meta data attached to your classes or functions from this library's annotations.
+As such, you must use the provided Module class to create Angular modules:

 ```js
 let myModule = new Module('my-module', ['ui.bootrap', 'ui.router']);